ANRGUSC/saga/scripts/examples/basic_example_stochastic/Readme.md

-# Basic Example
+# Basic Example: Stochastic Scheduling
-This basic example shows a manually created schedule, the optimal schedule (using the BruteForceScheduler), and a schedule created by the HEFT algorithm.
+This basic example shows how SAGA supports stochastic scheduling, where task execution times and/or communication times are represented as random variables rather than fixed values.